alexeyneu/pine-bot-server/README.md

 Note, The script performs several checks to make sure all of the dependencies on your system are present.
 The ./configure –enable-optimizations will optimize the Python binary by running multiple tests, which will make the build process slower.

 Now that you have built and configured the environment, it is time to compile it with the command make.

-make

-A handy trick is to specify the -j <number of cpu> as this can significantly increase compiling speed if you have a powerful server.
-For example, the LinuxCapable server has 6 CPUs, and I can use all 6 or at least use 4 to 5 to increase speed.

 make -j 6

 Once you have finished building, install Python binaries as follows: